Getting Started

 Limited Break Perspective:

-Jama will refrain from changing the intent of an HTTP Response Code in
+Jama will refrain from changing the intent of an HTTP Response Code in production.
+Developers may have built parsing behaviors around certain response text, even when it may result in unsustainable results.

 Changes correcting nonconforming language or behavior are not considered breaking changes